FanatiQS/wireless_atem_camera_control_and_tally/README.md

 ### My LEDs are inverted
 Make sure that you have connected the LEDs correctly.
 Note that status LEDs should be connected to 3.3v while the tally LEDs should be connected to ground.

+### Device is not connecting to wifi when connected to configuration network
+Unfortunately, the way the wifi hardware works, the device is not able to scan for networks while it has clients connected to its configuration network.

+-->